Nine Mile Beach—Pandanus

-Open fires: enclosed fires are allowed (except when fire bans apply) but with strict conditions—read take care with fire.
+Open fires: camp fires are allowed with strict conditions (BYO fire containers, must be enclosed and off the ground) except when fire bans apply—read take care with fire.
 Gas or fuel stoves are recommended.

 Generators: allowed.
 Generators may be operated only between 8am and 7pm providing they have a sound rating of 65 decibels (2.0Kva) or less.

 Essentials to bring: insect repellent, sunscreen, first-aid kit, sturdy rubbish bags, drinking water and sufficient fuel for your vehicle.
 Read more about before you visit.
 Portable chemical toilets are recommended.